skalarproduktraum/phd-thesis/chapters/visual-processing.md

 ## A Short Tour of the Human Visual System

 The processing of visual stimuli happens in multiple stages: In Figure \ref{fig:processing_overview} we show an overview sketch of the nerve pathways involved in visual processing.
-In the following, we will discuss the following parts in deeper detail:
+We will discuss the following parts in deeper detail:

 1. _The Optical Path_ — Collection and accumulation of incoming photons by the optical system consisting of the _cornea_, _iris_, and _lens_ onto the _retina_, and especially the most sensitive part of the retina, the _fovea_.
 2. _The Retina_ — Collection and translation of incoming photons into nerve pulses, and compression of the nerve signals for further processing,